mctinker/Map-Tasker/README.md

     `-task 'task name'` to display a single Task only (forces option -d2),

     `-taskernet` to display any TaskerNet share details,
+    `-preferences` to display Tasker's preference settings,
     `-conditions` to display a Profile's and Task's condition(s),

     `-c(type) color_name`  define a specific color to 'type', where 'type' is *one* of the following:

       'Project' 'Profile' 'Task' 'Action' 'DisabledProfile' 'UnknownTask'
       'DisabledAction' 'ActionCondition' 'ProfileCondition' 'LauncherTask'
-      'Background' 'ActionLabel' 'Bullets' 'TaskerNetInfo'
+      'Background' 'ActionLabel' 'Bullets' 'TaskerNetInfo', "Preferences'

       Example color options: -cTask Green -cBackground Black cProfile 19c8ff